iree-org/iree/build_tools/benchmarks/README.md

 **Our benchmark CI (https://perf.iree.dev) is using the new benchmark suite to benchmark those targets.**

-## Run benchmark suite locally
+## Running Benchmark Suite Locally

 ### Prerequisites
-- Install `iree-import-tf` and `iree-import-tflite` in the Python environment (see [Tensorflow Integration](https://openxla.github.io/iree/getting-started/tensorflow/) and [TFLite Integration](https://openxla.github.io/iree/getting-started/tflite/)).
+- Install `iree-import-tf` and `iree-import-tflite` in your Python environment (see [Tensorflow Integration](https://openxla.github.io/iree/getting-started/tensorflow/) and [TFLite Integration](https://openxla.github.io/iree/getting-started/tflite/)).
 - Install `jq` to manipulate JSON in command lines (recommended).